-When you are getting your SaaS company going, you may Fear the CIO.
+When you are getting your SaaS company going, you may sort of Fear the CIO.
 Or at least, want to stay away.
 Isn’t it better to go around the CIO, with a sale directly to an operational group within a large company?
 Sometimes.
 Aren’t you going to fail whatever SecOps audit the CIO does in the early days?
 Probably.
 Isn’t it basically impossible to get the CIO’s attention anyway?
 Yes.
 Aren’t sales cycle incredibly long at the CIO level?
 True enough.

 I didn’t expect to sell to a CIO myself in the early days, either.

 But we ended up selling to several in Year 1.
 When our product was feature-poor, and the team was tiny.

 My uber-learning is this: Don’t Fear the CIO.
 Even in the early days, even if you have just a few customers — the CIO can be your key ally if you play it right.

 The panel was a good reminder of what so many CIOs are doing these days and have been for quite a while now: looking to bring value into their enterprise.
 And one of the best ways to stand out in the CIO’s office is to bring in some up-and-coming SaaS vendor that can provide huge ROI that same year, change a little bit of the game, and build a successful collaboration together.

 And all three CIOs talked about very early stage start-ups they took risks on, using their SaaS products very early, in some cases serving as the very first customer for some SaaS vendors.

 - Cold calling doesn’t work well with the CIO.
 Everyone cited 300+ in-bound pitches a week, with the number seemingly going up every week.
 You probably have to get to the CIO through other channels — VC forums, someone on their staff, or a preexisting relationship.
 A great cold email can work, though, if it’s really carefully crafted to solve their problem.
 And sometimes, they will find you.